szw0407/aTrust-VPN-Open-URL-for-ShandongUniversity/README.md

 Now you can use this script.
 Download the code from here or Release page and double-click to run the VBS script.

+You can try opening `https://ip8.com`.
+Your IP address should be in Jinan, China.

 Enjoy using!

 ## Other things